 Bears love to eat the roots of Nootka lupine.
 Some butterflies feed off the lupine and lay their eggs on its leaves.

-The roots were roasted or pit-cooked.
+The roots are roasted or pit-cooked.
 Only folks with special knowledge of the preparation techniques can prepare the seeds.

 Often grown as an ornamental in gardens and parks.
 Lupine seeds are poisonous and can be fatal if ingested.